Employment and Volunteer Opportunities

 Volunteer Opportunities

 The Legal Services Center has a variety of volunteer opportunities for individuals who are interested in serving the community and contributing to our public service mission.
-We especially welcome volunteer applicants with experience and interest in the following areas:

 For more information about volunteer opportunities, please call us at 617-522-3003 and ask to speak to our volunteer coordinator.
 You can also send email inquiries about volunteer opportunities to annapierce@law.harvard.edu.